P=W conjectures for character varieties with symplectic resolution: Abstract

 \section{Abstract}

 {We establish P=W and PI=WI conjectures for character varieties with structural group $\mathrm{GL}_n$ and $\mathrm{SL}_n$ which admit a symplectic resolution, i.e.\ for genus 1 and arbitrary rank, and genus 2 and rank 2.
 We formulate the P=W conjecture for resolution, and prove it for symplectic resolutions.
 We exploit the topology of birational and quasi-\'{e}tale modifications of Dolbeault moduli spaces of Higgs bundles.
-To this end, we prove auxiliary results of independent interest, like the construction of a relative compactification of the Hodge moduli space for reductive algebraic groups, or the intersection theory of some singular Lagrangian cycles.
+To this end, we prove auxiliary results of independent interest, like the construction of a relative compactification of the Hodge moduli space for reductive algebraic groups, and the projectivity of the compactification of the de Rham moduli space.
 In particular, we study in detail a Dolbeault moduli space which is specialization of the singular irreducible holomorphic symplectic variety of type O'Grady 6.}